pkiran76/Fitness_Tracker/README.md

     4-No. of exercise sessions

--Aim: To determine the healtihest person among the customer base
+-Aim: To determine the healthiest person among the customer base

 -Requirement-All of the KPIs must be considered to determine the above details